 Email is the lifeblood of any online business.
 It converts more effectively than any other marketing medium out there.
 Consider the latest stats on email marketing:

-Both Kajabi and Teachable claim to offer email marketing, so let’s compare the two and see how they stack up.
+Both platforms claim to offer email marketing, so let’s compare Kajabi vs. Teachable and see how they stack up.

 Teachable email marketing

-Those emails are helpful to your students, but they’re not the type of email marketing that nurtures prospects towards becoming new customers.
+Those emails are helpful to your students, but they’re not the type of email marketing that nurtures prospects into new customers.

-To do that, you’d have to enlist a third-party email provider — another add-on that would cost extra depending on the number of subscribers you have.
+To do that, you’d have to enlist a third-party email provider.
+Another add-on that would cost extra depending on the number of email subscribers you have.

 Kajabi email marketing

-Kajabi’s new visual builder makes it easy to add rich design to your emails.
+As an upgrade from other platforms like Teachable, Kajabi’s new Email Visual Editor makes it easy to add rich design to your emails with:

 - 15+ themed templates

-If you’re wondering how you benefit from having your email marketing under one roof with the rest of your business, here’s an example of an autoresponder sequence you build in Kajabi:
+Wondering how you benefit from having your email marketing under one roof with the rest of your business?
+Here’s an example of an autoresponder sequence you can build in Kajabi:

-- You create a Kajabi landing page with a video about your upcoming digital product.
+- Create a Kajabi landing page with a video about your upcoming digital product.

 - Anyone who opts into that landing page, automatically gets entered on your Kajabi email sequence.

-- Throughout the week, Kajabi automatically sends out an email with a new video each day.
+- Throughout the week, Kajabi automatically sends a daily email with a new video.
 Each video is delivering value and building up excitement about your upcoming product.